yR-DEV/meanStackPractice/README.md

 ### Seeding the Database

 1. In your root directory `mkdir db` `touch db/seeds.js`
-1. Tie it up to mongo / monk
+1. Tie `seeds.js` up to mongo / monk
   - declare a variable `db` that connects to `posts-workshop` (just use localhost for now)
     - `var db = require('monk')('localhost/posts-workshop')`
   - declare a variable `Post` that connects to `posts`